plausible/docs/docs/self-hosting-configuration.md

 | GOOGLE_CLIENT_ID    | --        | The Client ID from the Google API Console for your Plausible Analytics project                       |
 | GOOGLE_CLIENT_SECRET| --        | The Client Secret from the Google API Console for your Plausible Analytics project                   |

-7. Force the new config values to take effect by restarting your Plausible site (eg. with the command `docker-compose down --remove-orphans && docker-compose up -d`).
+7. Force the new config values to take effect by restarting your Plausible site (eg. with the command `docker compose down --remove-orphans && docker compose up -d`).

 #### Task Two: Configure the OAuth Consent Screen